FranzTscharf/Crawler-For-Coworking-Spaces/README.md

 # Crawler-For-Coworking-Spaces
-This script is a crawler for coworker.com coworking spaces
+This script is a crawler for coworking spaces.
+Especially this scripts takes the inofficialy the website as a source.
+Only use for testing purposes and at your own risk.

 ## Getting started